Flight-Free-UK/flight_free_uk_website/source/posts/the-trouble-with-saf.html.markdown

 But SAFs [emit at least as much CO2 as kerosene](https://www.aef.org.uk/2021/09/21/benefits-from-sustainable-aviation-fuels-must-not-be-over-claimed-aef-highlights-in-response-to-saf-consultation/) when burned – any greenhouse gas savings come in the production stage.
 For example, biofuels extract carbon from the atmosphere or biosphere as they grow, so the amount of carbon absorbed can be claimed as an emissions savings.
 In most cases, the figure is optimistic.

-> SAFs emit at least as much CO2 as kerosene when burned.
+> SAFs emit at least as much CO2 as kerosene when burned

 ##### W﻿hat are biofuels?

 Biofuels typically come from agricultural crops or waste from farms, municipal waste from cities, inedible animal fats, or used cooking oil.
 Using ‘virgin’ crops (i.e. not from waste) is hugely damaging: plantations of crops such as palm oil, rapeseed or soy are a leading driver of deforestation, as well as being a disaster for biodiversity.
 The overall effect is that using biofuel can be worse than using fossil fuel.

-> Crops such as palm oil are a leading driver of deforestation, as well as being a disaster for biodiversity.
+> Crops such as palm oil are a leading driver of deforestation, as well as being a disaster for biodiversity

 ##### T﻿he problem of scale